 6. Pickrr

 Pickrr built its reputation as a lightweight yet powerful logistics automation platform for small and medium e-commerce sellers.
 With smart courier allocation, NDR automation, address validation, and simple onboarding, Pickrr helps businesses ship faster and reduce failed deliveries.
-The platform also offers fulfillment solutions that allow brands to distribute inventory across regional warehouses for faster deliveries and lower return risk.
-Its data intelligence dashboards empower brands with insights on shipping cost performance, order transit patterns, and return trends.
+The platform also offers solutions that allow brands to distribute inventory across regional warehouses for faster deliveries and lower return risk.
+Its data intelligence boards empower brands with insights on cost performance, order transit patterns, and return trends.

 Key Features: